 Multiplayer has also been incorporated into the game in the form of the Labyrinth World, in which you can either team up with two other players or try to tackle it by yourself.
 Dungeons within the world are randomly generated, with items and experience gathered within them carried across into your single-player game.

-Rune Factory 3 successfully builds upon an already established formula, not only proving that the series is capable of expanding in innovative methods but also in continuing to perfect previous design.
-It certainly amounts to one of the deepest and enjoyable releases on Nintendo DS this year.
+Rune Factory 3 successfully builds upon an already established formula, not only proving that the series is capable of expanding in innovative methods but also in continuing to perfect previous designs.
+It certainly amounts to one of the deepest and most enjoyable releases on Nintendo DS this year.